 Practical Theology (BA)

-Those wanting to develop and hone their skills in the practice of ministry in a local church context will enjoy the Practical Theology major or minor in the Department of Theology.
-Building on the core elements of biblical and theological knowledge these programs emphasize the practice of ministry to embody this truth to a broken world.
-This degree is especially appropriate for those wanting to serve the body of Christ in a teaching and preaching role as a minister in a church, a missionary, someone in parachurch ministry, or whatever setting God calls you.
+Those who wish to develop and hone their skills in the practice of ministry in a local church context will enjoy the Practical Theology major or minor in the Department of Theology.
+Building on the core elements of biblical and theological knowledge, these programs emphasize the practice of ministry to embody this truth to a broken world.
+This degree is especially appropriate for those who want to serve the body of Christ in a teaching and preaching role as a minister in a church, a missionary, as someone in parachurch ministry, or in whatever setting God calls you.

 This program will give you a solid foundation in the Bible and prepare you for a variety of ministries.
 It will also prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).